 Sample preparation | Minimal preparation, no heating | Requires derivatisation |

-Substance stability | Preserved integrity of thermolabile substances | Possible decomposition at high temperatures |
+Substance stability | Keeps thermolabile compounds intact | May lead to decomposition at high temperatures |

 Analysis type | Direct, suitable for non-volatile analytes | Indirect, ideal for volatile compounds |

-Typical application | Broad, including polar and non-polar substances | Restricted mostly to small and volatile molecules |
+Typical application | Broad, applicable to both polar and non-polar substances | Mainly suited for small and volatile molecules |

 The Enzyme-Linked Immunosorbent Assay (ELISA) in THC detection

-Advantages of ELISA | Application Areas |
+Advantages of ELISA | Application areas |

 ---|---|